Lifetime Contribution to Autoimmunity Awards, 2020

 Juan-Manuel Anaya, MD, PhD

 Founder and former Director of the Center for Autoimmune Diseases Research (CREA), at the University of Rosario, in Bogota, Colombia, where he also created the Translational Medicine Chair.
-He received his M.D. degree from the Medical Faculty of Universidad del Rosario, in Bogota, Colombia.
-He developed his Residency in Rheumatology at the University of Paris V, France, and obtained a Postgraduate Diploma in Immunology at the Institute Pasteur of Paris.
+He received his M.D. degree from the Universidad del Rosario, developed his Residency in Rheumatology at the University of Paris V, and obtained a Postgraduate Diploma in Immunology at the Institute Pasteur of Paris.
 He served as “Chef de Clinique” at the Gui de Chaulliac Hospital, University of Montpellier, France.
-At the Clinical Immunology Division, Department of Medicine at the University of Texas Health Science Center in San Antonio, TX, USA, he performed as a Postdoctoral Research Fellow.
+At the University of Texas Health Science Center in San Antonio, TX, USA, he performed as a Postdoctoral Research Fellow in Clinical Immunology.
 He received his Ph.D. degree in Biology from the University of Antioquia, Colombia, after completing a fellowship at the Medical Genetics Branch, NIH, Bethesda, and working as a Research Associate at the Oklahoma Medical Research Foundation, USA.
 He was the Coordinator of Science of Life and Health Group during Colombia’s “Mission of Wise Men and Women.”

-Prof Anaya’s research is focused on the search and discovery of common mechanisms of autoimmune diseases (that is, the autoimmune tautology).
-He has coauthored more than 300 scientific papers and coedited 15 books on immunology and autoimmunity.
-Prof Anaya is the founder and coordinator of the Chair of Translational Medicine at the School of Medicine of the Universidad del Rosario, and co-editor of the Journal of Translational Autoimmunity.
-He is member of the National Academy of Medicine.
+His research is focused on the search and discovery of common mechanisms of autoimmune diseases (that is, the autoimmune tautology).
+He has coauthored more than 350 scientific papers and coedited 15 books on immunology and autoimmunity.

 He is devoted to his family, Andrea Schmidt, his wife, and children Lucas and Simon.